Azure/AML-Kubernetes/docs/attach-compute.md

 * ```instanceTypes``` - This is the list of instance_types to be used for running training job.
 Each instance_type is defined by ```nodeSelector``` and ```resources requests/limits``` properties:

   * ```nodeSelector``` - one or more node labels.
 Cluster Admin privilege is needed to create labels for cluster nodes.
 If this is specified, training job will be scheduled to run on nodes with the specified node labels.
 You can use ```nodeSelector``` to target a subset of nodes for training workload placement.
-This can be very handy if a cluster has different SKUs, or different type of nodes such as CPU or GPU nodes, and you want to target certain nodes for training workload.
+This can be very handy if a cluster has different SKUs, or different type of nodes such as CPU or GPU nodes, and you want to target certain node pool for training workload.
+For examples, you could create node labels for all GPU nodes and define an instanceType for GPU node pool, in this way you will be able to submit training job to that GPU node pool.

   * ```Resources requests/limits``` - ```Resources requests/limits``` specifies resources requests and limits a training job pod to run.